bplmaps/cartinal/guides/critical-intro-to-data/session-3/part-1.md

             {text: 'True'},
             {text: 'False',correct: true}
         ]
-        }
+        },

          {text: 'In mapping internet access in Boston, which of the following does the metadata help you understand',
         answers: [
-            {text: 'Which organization collected this data',correct:true},
-            {text: 'Internet Access in souther Massachusetts'}
+            {text: 'Which organization collected this data', correct:true}, {text: 'Internet Access in souther Massachusetts'},
             {text: 'The quality of the WiFi offered'}
         ]
         }